-Sl.No Name of the Slums Status Land Age in years National High Way Status of Housings Road Status Habitation pattern 15 South Belayet Ali & A K Road Joint Bustee The condition of living in the slum is unhygienic Land belongs to the ULB 20 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
+Sl.No Name of the Slums Status Land Age in years National High Way Status of Housings Road Status Habitation pattern 14 Panpara Veri Bustee The condition of living in the slum is unhygienic Land belongs to the ULB 25 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
+Habitation pattern in the slums is congested with insufficient open space 15 South Belayet Ali & A K Road Joint Bustee The condition of living in the slum is unhygienic Land belongs to the ULB 20 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
 Habitation pattern in the slums is congested with insufficient open space 16 P.K.Das Road Bustee The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
 Habitation pattern in the slums is congested with insufficient open space 17 A.K.Road Bustee Beside Hapco The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
-Habitation pattern in the slums is congested with insufficient open space 18 Mondal Para Bustee-1 The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
-Habitation pattern in the slums is congested with insufficient open space 19 Jethnibagan North Side Bustee The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
-Habitation pattern in the slums is congested with insufficient open space 20 Rashmani Ghat Bustee The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles Majority portion of roads are damaged brick paved / katcha.
-Habitation pattern in the slums is congested with insufficient open space
+Habitation pattern in the slums is congested with insufficien open space 18 Mondal Para Bustee-1 The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
+Habitation pattern in the slums is congested with insufficient open space 19 Jethnibagan North Side Bustee The condition of living in the slum is unhygienic Slum 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles Majority portion of roads are damaged brick paved / katcha.
+Habitation pattern in the slums is congested with insufficien open space

-Sl.No Name of the Slums Status Land Age in years National High Way Status of Housings on roof Road Status Habitation pattern 21 Khathik Para Bustee The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
+Sl.No Name of the Slums Status Land Age in years National High Way Status of Housings Road Status Habitation pattern on roof 20 Rashmani Ghat Bustee The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
+Habitation pattern in the slums is congested with insufficient open space 21 Khathik Para Bustee The condition of living in the slum is unhygienic Land belongs to the Slum dwellers 30 The National Highway - 34 is 12 kms away Major population is living in huts, made of bricks with tin sheets and asbestos/tiles on roof Majority portion of roads are damaged brick paved / katcha.
 Habitation pattern in the slums is congested with insufficient open space